 That's why we don't gauge potential founders and leaders by traditional means.
 Instead of age, country of origin and gender, we examine the qualities that matter most.
 Their drive.
 Their passion.
 Their goals.
 In other words, all the stuff that separates the wheat from the chaff.

 And the results tell a very interesting tale.

-Some are serial entrepreneurs and CEOs (Julie Wainwright and Cheryl Rosner to name two), but others are on their start-up maiden voyage (like Mona Bijoor, Karla Gallardo and Kelly Brezoczky).
+Some are serial entrepreneurs and CEOs (Julie Wainwright, Cheryl Rosner and Gail Maderis to name three), but others are on their start-up maiden voyage (like Mona Bijoor and Karla Gallardo).
 Which raises an interesting question: Have we reached a tipping point for women in tech?
 Let's put it this way: You know that glass ceiling?
 Now would be a very dangerous time to be standing underneath it.